SEM Security Systems

 duck or a computer in this case.
 All video is stored to a computer hard drive.
 Now

-when you get ready to find video that happened last week you just use a computer
+when you get ready to find video that happened last week you just use an on screen or computer

 key board to enter the date and time you are interested in and it is retrieved